AbdullahBera/heart-attack-analysis/README.md

     - Identify which ML Models need to be used.
 Train them and explain your learning from using those ML models.

     - Explain the math and intuition behind the models. gt

+- Go off of local post to make this analysis possible. -- how can you sketch this.